libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Security

-The muxer list carried in TLS NextProtos field is part of the ClientHello message which is not encrypted.
+The muxer list carried in TLS ALPN extension field is part of the ClientHello message which is not encrypted.
 This feature will expose the supported muxers in plain text, but this is not a weakening of securiy posture.
 In the fuure when [ECH] is ready the muxer info can be protected too.